divijg19/rig/README.md

 ## Core Features

 ### 1. ⚡ The Virtual Runtime (`rig dev`) & Multiplexing (The "Vite" Replacement)
-Rig makes Go feel like a scripting language.
+Development often requires running multiple things at once. `rig` can multiplex multiple processes (like Tailwind or Flutter) alongside your Go server, managing them as a unified stream, acting as a "Vite" solution to make Go feel like a scripting language.
 It watches your files, handles rebuilds incrementally, and manages child processes.
-It can multiplex multiple processes (like Tailwind or Flutter) alongside your Go server.
-Development often requires running multiple things at once.
-Rig manages them as a unified stream.

 ```toml
 [tasks.dev]